AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-40719-->

-*  Magento no longer duplicates product thumbnails in a product’s image gallery when you click on a product’s configurable options.
+*  Magento no longer duplicates product thumbnails in a product's image gallery when you click on a product's configurable options.

 <!--- MC-37418-->